Video Editor Reels

 Overloading Projects

-A typical misstep in Video Editor Reels is adding excess complexity:
+A typical misstep in Video Editor Reels is adding too many effects:

 Ignoring Audio